qutip/qutip-notebooks/examples/heom/heom-1a-spin-bath-model-basic.md

 ## Ishizaki-Tanimura Terminator

-The value of $Re[C(t=0)]$ diverges.
-We can treat that component as a delta-function distribution, and include it as Lindblad correction.
+To speed up convergence (in terms of the number of exponents kept in the Matsubara decomposition), We can treat the $Re[C(t=0)]$ component as a delta-function distribution, and include it as Lindblad correction.
 This is sometimes known as the Ishizaki-Tanimura Terminator.

 In more detail, given